MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 > [!NOTE]
 > For licensing information, see the [Power Apps and Power Automate licensing guide](https://go.microsoft.com/fwlink/p/?linkid=2085130).
 >
 > If you purchased your Dynamics 365 subscription through a Microsoft partner, contact them to manage storage capacity.
-The steps below do not apply to partner-based subscriptions.
+The following steps don't apply to partner-based subscriptions.

 ## Licenses for Microsoft Dataverse capacity-based storage model

 The following licenses provide capacity by using the new storage model.
-If you have any of these licenses, you'll see the new model report:
+If you have any of these licenses, you see the new model report:

 - Dataverse for Apps Database Capacity
 - Dataverse for Apps File Capacity